developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 \section{Introduction}
 The title block above has been redesigned using the
 \texttt{titling} package.
-The elements have been centered the elements, their font sizes changes, and a horizontal rule was added after the date.
+The elements have been centered, their font sizes changed, and a horizontal rule was added after the date.

 \end{document}
 ```